+Original Outstandin g Balance on

-Original Amount of Employee Outstanding Balance on Employee Note As of September 30, Maturity Interest Rate
+Amount of Employee Note As of Interest

+Employee Septer nber 30, Maturity Rate

 Issue Date Note 2014 2013 Date on Note

 Jul-06 \$ 275(A) \$ 100 \$ 175 Jul-15 8.26%

-(A) On September 7, 2010, we entered into a redemption agreements (the "Redemption Agreement") with Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Ms. Gladstone on July 13, 2006, in the principal amount of \$0.3 million (the "Note").
+On September 7, 2010, we entered into a redemption agreements (the "Redemption Agreement") with Laura Gladstone, a Managing Director of the Adviser and the daughter of Mr. Gladstone, in connection with the maturity of secured promissory notes executed by Ms. Gladstone on July 13, 2006, in the principal amount of \$0.3 million (the "Note").
 Ms. Gladstone originally executed the Notes to facilitate her payment of the exercise price of certain stock options (the "Options") to acquire shares of our common stock.
 Concurrently with the execution of the Note, we, together with Ms. Gladstone entered into a stock pledge agreement (the "Pledge Agreement"), pursuant to which Ms. Gladstone granted to us a first priority security interest in the Pledged Collateral (as defined in the respective Pledge Agreements), which included 18,334 shares of our common stock that Ms. Gladstone acquired pursuant to the exercise of the Options (collectively, the "Pledged Shares").
 The Redemption Agreement provides that, pursuant to the terms and conditions thereof, we will automatically accept and retire the Pledged Shares in partial or full satisfaction, as applicable, of Ms. Gladstone's obligations to us under the Notes at such time, if ever, that the trading price of our common stock reaches \$15 per share.
 In entering into the Redemption Agreement, we reserved all of our existing rights under the Note and the Pledge Agreement, including, but not limited to, the ability to foreclose on the Pledged Collateral at any time.
-During the years ended September 30, 2014 and 2013, Ms. Gladstone \$30, 2014 and \$0, 2013, respectively.
+During the years ended September 30, 2014 and 2013, Ms. Gladstone paid down \$75 and \$0.1 million, respectively.
 In connection with Ms. Gladstone's pay downs of principal, we have not released any of our first priority security interests on her Pledged Shares.